Understanding Heel and Arch Pain

-Heel and arch pain can arise from many factors, often linked to overuse, improper footwear, or structural imbalances in the foot.
-These issues can strain the soft tissues and joints that support the foot’s natural arch and heel structure.
+Heel and arch pain often develop due to overuse, poor footwear, or biomechanical imbalances in the foot.
+These factors place excessive strain on the soft tissues and structures that support the arch and heel.

 - Overuse from walking or standing for long hours